 EDITORIAL DEPARTMENT CORRESPONDENCE

-To submit an article, letter, problem, deal, etc.
+To submit an article, problem, deal, etc.

 To suggest a problem for the Master Solvers' Club or Challenge The Champs

-Please review the general guidelines above.
+Please review all of the guidelines and requirements above.

 When writing, please indicate "MSC suggestion" or "CTC suggestion" in the subject line.